Tutorial: Single chromosome optimization using OpenMiChroM¶

 [3]:

-The Hi-C map has resolution of \(100 kb\) per bead, so the chromosome 10 model has a polymer chain with a total of 1356 beads
+This Hi-C map has a resolution of 100 kb per bead, so the chromosome 10 model has a polymer chain with a total of 1356 beads.

-The next step is to extract the sequence file (A/B sequence) by using the eigenvector decomposition.
+The next step is to extract the sequence file containing the A/B compartments along the sequence by using the eigenvector decomposition.

-Using the juicertools you can extract the eigenvector file.
-The eigenvector has values both negatives and positives and here we will arbitrary set positives as A1 and negatives as B1.
+Using the juicertools, you can extract the eigenvector file.
+The eigenvector has values both negatives and positives and here we will arbitrary set positives as B and negatives as A.

 [4]: